mragon2/Deep-Learning-HRTEM-Images-Gold-Nanoparticles/README.md

 2) **weights**: this folder contains the weights saved over the epochs during the training of the FCN.
 3) **debug**: this folder contains the images and labels loaded in each batch.
 In this way you can check what it is actually going through the network and be sure that everthing works as expected.

 The scripts *fcn.py* and *training_utils.py* are used as dependencies. *fcn.py* contains the implementation of the DL model, which is an FCN, while *training_utils.py* contains classes to implement data augmentation and calculation of the R2 score between the predicted and the true CHs for evaluation of the model's performance.

+The jupyter-notebook *visualize_training_data-parallelization.ipynb* illustrates how the code works step-by-step, providing the explaination for each line.

-**Pytorch**: the scripts are located in the folder pytorch.
+**2.2.2 Pytorch**: the scripts are located in the folder pytorch.
 Similarly to Tensorflow, there are scripts for distributed and default implementations.
 The framework is equivalent to Tensorflow implementation.
 The difference in the code is just the PyTorch style.

+### 2.3 Application of the trainde Deep Learning model to experimental HRTEM image
+Once the model has achieved a satisfactory performance in the training and test process, it can be applied to predict the atomic CHs of nanoparticles in experimental HRTEM images with high reliability!